Children are often anxious before the first day of school. What can parents and caregivers do to help make the first day easier?

 Talk to Your Child

-Remind your child that she is not the only student who is a bit uneasy about the first day of school.
+Remind your child that they are not the only student who is a bit uneasy about the first day of school.
 Teachers know that students are anxious and will make an extra effort to make sure everyone feels as comfortable as possible.

 Choose a Buddy

-Find out what other children are in your child's class.
-Find another child in the neighborhood with whom your youngster can walk to school or ride with on the bus.
+Find out what other children are in your child's class and arrange for your children to meet before the first day.
+Find another child in the neighborhood with whom your youngster can walk to school or ride on the bus with that first week.

 Be a Cheerleader

 Point out the positive aspects of starting school: it will be fun.
-She'll see old friends and meet new ones.
-Refresh her memory about previous years, when she may have returned home after the first day with high spirits because she had a good time.
+They will see old friends and meet new ones.
+Refresh their memory about previous years, when they may have returned home after the first day with high spirits because they had a good time.

 Transitioning from Summer to School